CodingWithRuslan/MERN-Stack-app/README.md

-# MERN-app
-MERN Stack application:
-frontend : react .
-middle : express & node .
-backend : mongoDB .
-Workout Partner
+# Workout Partner
+# App for our graduation thesis
+# By: Ruslan & Benny

+# MERN-app [MongoDB, Express, React, Node]

-steps :
+Steps :

-         i will provide info about what i did in each step of development . step 1 : initial Express app to power the backend api .
+         We will provide info about what i did in each step of development .

+step 1 : initial Express app to power the backend api .

           we will use Postman.